+The existence of such a universal and expanding transition range is a direct result of the mass and energy cascade across scales.
+As the mass and energy are transferred across scales through many nonlinear couplings, the detailed structure of the initial spectrum becomes statistically irrelevant.
+Therefore, scales in the universal range no longer “remember” the shape of the initial spectrum, leading to universal abundance and structure for haloes near $m_h^*$ in this range.
+Thus, the loss of memory of the initial spectrum is a direct consequence of the mass/energy cascade.
+Therefore, we also aim to develop a cascade theory leading to this quasi-universal range, which is distinct from the Press–Schechter formalisms.
+To facilitate the discussion, we start with a brief overview of the current state of knowledge.

-The abundance of halos is described by a halo mass function, one of the most fundamental quantities to probe the large-scale structures and model the structure formation and evolution.
-The first landmark might be the Press-Schechter (PS) formalism \citep{Press:1974-Formation-of-Galaxies-and-Clus,Bond:1991-Excursion-Set-Mass-Functions-f}, which allows one to predict the shape and evolution of mass function.
-The distribution of halo mass is determined by postulating that the probability of forming halos is related to the amplitude of density fluctuations on that scale.
-Halos will form at some mass scale once the smoothed linear density contrast on that scale exceeds a threshold value $\delta _{c}$.
+Highly localized, over-dense, and virialized haloes are major manifestations of the nonlinear gravitational collapse \citep{Neyman:1952-A-Theory-of-the-Spatial-Distri,Cooray:2002-Halo-models-of-large-scale-str} and the building blocks of large-scale structures, whose abundance and internal structures have been extensively studied over the last several decades.
+The abundance of haloes is often described by a halo mass function, one of the most fundamental quantities to probe large-scale structures and model the formation and evolution of the structure.
+The first landmark might be the Press-Schechter (PS) formalism \citep{Press:1974-Formation-of-Galaxies-and-Clus,Bond:1991-Excursion-Set-Mass-Functions-f}.
+The distribution of halo mass is determined by postulating that the probability of forming haloes is related to the amplitude of density fluctuations on that scale.
+Haloes will form on some mass scale once the smoothed linear density contrast on that scale exceeds a threshold value.
 This threshold value must be analytically derived by examining the nonlinear collapse of a spherical top hat over-density \citep{Tomita:1969-Formation-of-Gravitationally-B,Gunn:1972-Infall-of-Matter-into-Clusters}.
-Although mathematically less rigorous, PS formalism and its extensions are very useful and allow one to compute many different structural properties.
+Alternative derivations using an excursion set approach (EPS) put the PS formalism on a firmer footing by removing the fudge factor in the original PS model \citep{Bond:1991-Excursion-Set-Mass-Functions-f}.
+This was further extended to the excursion set with correlated steps \citep{Musso:2012-One-step-beyond-the-excursion-set-approach,Paranjape:2012-Peaks-theory-and-the-excursion-set-approach,Maggiore:2010-THE-HALO-MASS-FUNCTION-FROM-EXCURSION-SET-THEORY}.
+Although mathematically less rigorous, PS formalism and its extensions are still very useful and allow one to compute many different structural properties.
 Examples are the halo mass function, merging rates, and clustering properties.
-This paper will attempt to explore the halo mass function from a completely different perspective via the mass cascade between halos on different mass scales.